 Changing the Notifications Sound

-Alexa lets users change the default “bing bong” sound to any other sound that they desire.
-To accomplish this, go to the “Sounds” section in the Settings of the Alexa app.
-There you can find various notification sound options to choose from.
-If any of the sounds aren’t matched with your taste, you can even upload a custom sound.
+Alexa allows users to change the default “bing-bong” sound to something they like more.
+Head to the “Sounds” section in the Alexa app settings to do this.
+There, you’ll find a variety of notification sounds to choose from.
+If none suit your taste, you can even upload a custom sound.

-- Open the Alexa app and tap on “Devices” at the bottom right corner.
+- In the Alexa app, tap “Devices” at the bottom right.

-- Select “Sounds”, then tap on “Notification Sounds”.
+- Tap on “Sound”, then select “Notification Sounds”.

 Disabling Specific Sounds

-If some notifications start to grate on your nerves and you want an environment with fewer disruptive Alexa notifications, know that you can simply turn off specific notification sounds.
+Suppose certain notifications start to get on your nerves, and you prefer fewer disruptions.
+In that case, you can turn off specific notification sounds.

-- Open the Alexa app, tap on “Devices”.
+- Open the Alexa app and tap on “Devices”.

-- Choose your Echo device from the list that appears, then tap on “Sounds”.
+- Select your Echo device from the list, then tap “Sounds”.

 - Scroll down to the “Notification Sounds” section.